 ADED 113C Clinical Dental Hygiene I 1-8-3

 A pre-clinical course for the development and application of information relating to preventive dental hygiene services.
 Includes topics on asepsis, infection control, gathering and evaluating patient medical and dental histories, legal and ethical considerations, body mechanics, intra and extra oral exams, and instrumentation.
 Use of adjunct dental hygiene aids is also taught.
 Skills will be practiced on student partners.
 A classroom seminar for learning activities and group discussion is included.
-All students enrolled in ADED 113C with be charged at $350 per semester clinical surcharge.
+All students enrolled in ADED 113C will be charged a 0 per semester clinical surcharge.
 (Co-requisites: ADED 100C and ADED 134C)

 ADED 114C Clinical Dental Hygiene II 1-8-3

 Clinical Dental Hygiene II is a continuation of Clinical Dental Hygiene I. Students will apply techniques learned in Clinical Dental Hygiene I directly on clinical patients.
 Emphasis is placed on the introduction of additional dental hygiene instruments, as well as dental health education techniques.
 A classroom seminar for learning activities and group discussion is included.
-All students enrolled in ADED 114C with be charged at $350 per semester clinical surcharge.
+All students enrolled in ADED 114C will be charged a 0 per semester clinical surcharge.
 (Prerequisites: ADED 100C, ADED 113C, and ADED 134).

 ADED 126C Nutrition 2-0-2